Articles and Papers

 This article is on www.bmj.com/content/353/bmj.i2102

-2015 General Election – Resources on Population issues
+2019 General Election – Questions for parliamentary candidates on Population issues

-- I know that you respect the climate scientists who tell us that the earth can only sustain 2 billion humans in the western style, and has a population of over 7 billion now .
-The UN is holding Climate Change talks in Paris this December .
-What will your party do to ensure that any strong and binding agreement will include measures to stabilise global population?
+- I know that you respect the climate scientists who tell us that the earth can only sustain 2 billion humans in the western style, and has a population of over 7 billion now . .
+What will your party do to ensure that any strong and binding agreement will include measures to stabilize global population?

 - The UK has one of the highest birth-rates in Europe.
-Will your party ensure that sex education in schools is compulsory, properly taught and inspected?
+Will your party ensure that sex education in schools is compulsory, properly taught and includes discussion on family size?

 - The UK is committed to stringent EU targets on pollution by 2020.
 To what extent is an increasing birth-rate a hindrance to this?
 Would it not be a good idea to have similar EU targets on stabilising the birth-rate, and will your party pursue this goal?

 - The world aid funding for contraception is substantially less than the bonus payments for Goldmann Sachs staff.
 Will your party maintain the Family Planning element of the Overseas Aid Budget?

 - This planet is overpopulated with humans.
 The environment for all species, including our own is under increasing pressure from human activities.
 What are the views of you and your party on abandoning the competitive drive for economic growth and instead aiming for a non-growth economy?
 Will these include plans for the stabilization of the population?

 - Educating women together with proper health and family planning policies has proved amazingly effective at bringing down soaring birth-rates in many countries, Bangladesh, Iran, Brazil etc. Will your party ensure that there is no reduction of funds from the Overseas Aid Budget for the education of women?

 Written by Cherry Foster and Roger Plenty, with the Quaker Population Concern Group – February 2015.
 Re-edited November 2019